Rob2011/ESP32.Modbus-TCP-gateway/README.md

 or Solar Inverters to network devices (home servers) over TCP/IP.

 **Software:**
-- Arduino IDE code for Espessife devices: xxx
+- Arduino IDE code for Espessife devices (in this repositorie)

 **Hardware:**
 - ESP32 C dev. board (or similar)